mediadrop/mediadrop/doc/install/centos-fedora.rst

 RHEL/CentOS and Fedora
 ----------------------------------------------

-RHEL (+ clones like CentOS) is the preferred platform for running MediaCore CE because of its long-term support and high-quality packages.
+RHEL (+ clones like CentOS) is the preferred platform for running MediaDrop because of its long-term support and high-quality packages.

-MediaCore CE runs on RHEL 5 and 6 as well as any support version of Fedora.
+MediaDrop runs on RHEL 5 and 6 as well as any support version of Fedora.

 MySQL server
 """"""""""""""""""""""""""""""""""""""""